HappyTechnician/Ender3_backup/README.md

 # Ender3_backup
 The repository for my Creality Ender3 Custom,
 !!!
-These files come with no ashurance to work with any other machine !!!
+These files come with no asurance to work with any other machine !!!
 My machine is operating with Klipper/Mainsail OS MODIFICATIONS  AS OF 08/22/23
 1. CR Touch Z-axis bed Probe